-Within Hospitality the College, to support continuing professional development for individuals in professional kitchens and to help address ongoing skill shortages for highly skilled chefs and pastry chefs, have launched NPA Bakery.
+Within Hospitality the College, to support continuing professional development for individuals in professional kitchens and to help address ongoing skill shortages for highly skilled chefs and pastry chefs, have launched NC Bakery.
 Our main considerations for this decision was that the craft bakery industry reported a skills shortage, combined with a rise in the artisan baker and flour confectioner.
+There is huge demand at the moment within hospitality for skilled staff and hospitality will continue to respond to those needs within FVC.
+We are promoting school students to enter this industry by increasing our portfolio in this area.
+We have increased from doing 1 school, to doing 8 in this academic year.
+We also have an increase planned for 2022-23.
+Butchery and food manufacturing is also under review for 2022-23 in a bid to be added to our portfolio.
+There is industry demand for these areas across the board.